whylabs/langkit-container-examples/examples/no_configuration/README.md

 make install build run
 ```

+The `make run` command will use Docker to launch an instance of the langkit container with your `local.env` config on `localhost:8000`.

 ## Making Requests

 Check out the `tests` folder for a full example that uses the python client to make requests.
 If you prefer using other languages, curl, or